-Once you receive a three day (or 30 day) written notice, the landlord may start the legal eviction process ("unlawful detainer") to retake the premises and collect past due rent.
-If the landlord wins, you may owe damages and have to pay attorney fees if s/he asks for them.
+After you receive a 3 day (or other time limit) written notice, the landlord must wait until the 3 days (or other time limit) have passed before they may start the legal eviction process ("unlawful detainer").
+If the landlord wins, you may owe damages and have to pay attorney fees if they asked for them in their notice.